St Joseph's College, Hong Kong: Motto, badge, and rally

 The school motto Labore et Virtute (Latin); "勤勞與美德" (Chinese); Labour and Virtue (English) — is meant to summarise the life of Saint Joseph.

-The badge of the College displays a shield divided into three divisions.
+The badge of the college displays a shield divided into three divisions.
 The top division shows the Signum Fidei (a sign of faith) - a five-pointed, radiant star, which is taken from the insignia of the Institute of the Brothers of the Christian Schools.
-It reminds people of the spirit of faith in the Institute.
-The right lower division shows three chevrons symbolizing broken bones, reminding students of the bravery and zeal the Saint promoted.
+The right lower division shows three chevrons symbolizing broken bones.

-The left lower division shows the book of knowledge on top (with the Alpha and Omega inscribed) and a lamp below; together they symbolise the importance of education, something which Jean-Baptiste de la Salle emphasised.
+The left lower division shows the book of knowledge on top (with the Alpha and Omega inscribed) and a lamp below.
 The shield stands with a compartment with supporters each of the French lily, as the Lasallian family originates in Rheims, France.
-The top features a ribbon with the name of the College, and a crest with a cross and a crown (used to symbolise Hong Kong as a British Crown Colony before 1997).
+The top features a ribbon with the name of the college, and a crest with a cross and a crown (used to symbolise Hong Kong as a British Crown Colony before 1997).
 Below the shield are three shells symbolising baptism.
 The motto of the college is displayed at the bottom of the badge.

-The combination of green and white has become the College's official colours over the years.
+The combination of green and white has become the college's official colours over the years.
 Green represents Ireland's shamrock, while white represents France's fleur-de-lis.
-The Lasallian Brothers of the College mostly come from Ireland and France.
+The Lasallian Brothers of the college mostly come from Ireland and France.
 The school rally is based on a traditional Irish song O'Donnell Abú.
 Brother Marcian James Cullen (1868–1938), an Irish brother and director of St. Joseph's College in 1921, adapted the song and wrote the lyrics for the rally.
-Brother Marcian James was posted to other Lasallian schools in Malaya and Singapore and brought the same song into use at a few of those schools.
+James was posted to other Lasallian schools in Malaya and Singapore and brought the same song into use at a few of those schools.